Northumbria: Conversion of the Anglo-Saxons to Christianity

 The first King of Northumbria to convert to Christianity was King Edwin.
-He was baptized by Paulinus in 627.
+He was baptised by Paulinus in 627.
 Shortly thereafter, many of his people followed his conversion to the new religion, only to return to paganism when Edwin was killed in 633.
 Paulinus was Bishop of York, but only for a year.

 The lasting conversion of Northumbria took place under the guidance of the Irish cleric Aidan.
 He converted King Oswald of Northumbria in 635, and then worked to convert the people of Northumbria.
 King Oswald moved the bishopric from York to Lindisfarne.

 Monasteries and figures of note

-The monastery at Lindisfarne was founded by Aidan in 635, and based on the practices of the Columban monastery in Iona, Scotland.
+The monastery at Lindisfarne was founded by Aidan in 635 and was based on the practices of the Columban monastery in Iona, Scotland.
 The location of the bishopric shifted to Lindisfarne, and it became the centre for religion in Northumbria.
 The bishopric would not leave Lindisfarne and shift back to its original location at York until 664.
 Throughout the eighth century, Lindisfarne was associated with important figures.
 Aidan, the founder, Wilfrid, a student, and Cuthbert, a member of the order and a hermit, all became bishops and later Saints.
-Aidan assisted Heiu to found her double monastery at Hartlepool.
+Aidan assisted Hieu to found her double monastery at Hartlepool.
 She too came to be venerated as a saint.

-The Christianity culture of Northumbria was influenced by the continent as well as Ireland.
+The Christian culture of Northumbria was influenced by the continent as well as Ireland.
 In particular, Wilfrid travelled to Rome and abandoned the traditions of the Celtic church in favour of Roman practices.
 When he returned to England, he became abbot of a new monastery at Ripon in 660.
 Wilfrid advocated acceptance of the authority of Rome at the Synod of Whitby.
-The two-halves of the double monastery Monkwearmouth–Jarrow were founded by the nobleman Benedict Biscop in 673 and 681.
-Biscop became the first abbot of the monastery, and travelled to Rome six times to buy books for the library.
-His successor, Abbot Ceolfrith, continued to add to the library until by one estimate the library at Monkwearmouth–Jarrow had over two hundred volumes.
+The two halves of the double monastery Monkwearmouth–Jarrow were founded by the nobleman Benedict Biscop in 673 and 681.
+Biscop became the first abbot of the monastery and travelled to Rome six times to buy books for the library.
+His successor, Abbot Ceolfrith, continued to add to the library until, by one estimate, the library at Monkwearmouth–Jarrow had over two hundred volumes.
 One who benefited from this library was Bede.

 In the early seventh century in York, Paulinus founded a school and a minster, but not a monastery.
 The School at York Minster is one of the oldest in England.
 By the late eighth century, the school had a noteworthy library, estimated at one hundred volumes.
 Alcuin was a student and teacher at York before he left for the court of Charlemagne in 782.